halilagin/-rest-jwt-auth/README.md

 2. the java version is reduced to 8 (it was 11)
 3. docker port redirection is 18051 to 8080
 4. run the demo with command "mvn spring-boot:run"

+For further details, see the document below.

+docs/auth-test-procedures.docx